 Gluck‘s Iphigénie en Tauride, first performed in 1779, is a turning point in music history.
 Gluck set out create an opera that took away excess ornamentation and prioritised drama.

-Based on the Greek drama by Euripides, Iphigénie en Tauride follows Iphigénie, who survives her killing in a sacrifice and becomes a priestess forced to conduct rituals on the island of Tauris.
+Iphigénie en Tauride is based on the Greek drama of the same name by Euripides.
+In the aftermath of the Trojan War, Iphigénie survives an attempted killing in a sacrifice.
+She then becomes a priestess forced to conduct rituals on the island of Tauris.
 When her captured victims turn out to be her brother Orestes and his friend Pylades, the siblings recognize each other and plan an escape.

 Keep reading for everything you need to know about Gluck’s opera, including a full summary of Iphigénie en Tauride‘s plot in a detailed synopsis.